Vangi Bath Recipe with Homemade Powder

 - Dry roast coriander seeds until crunchy and aromatic.
 Transfer them to a plate.

 - Cool all these completely.
-Powder them finely in a mixer or blender.
+Powder them finely in a mixer or grinder.

 How to Make Vangi Bath

-- Serve vangi bath hot or cold with some papads and curd.
+- Garnish with roasted peanuts if you want.
+Serve vangi bath hot with some papads and yogurt.

 Notes